JMDKC/personal-site-gatsby/content/posts/2021-12-31-clean-cleaning.md

 I keep the bottle next to the toilet for a daily spray around the bowl.
 Citric acid is a more powerful acid than vinegar, so it’s extra-effective as a descaler.
 I have to say that from the smell, it’s powerful stuff, so make sure you’re not in the room for long after you spray.

 In line with [Dri-Pak’s advice](https://www.youtube.com/watch?v=la38ba5I7gs), I also give the toilet a weekly deep clean.
-Before I go out for the day (important as you need to leave the toilet this way for a couple of hours), I roughly half a pack of citric acid down there, followed by boiling water from a kettle.
+Before I go out for the day (important as you need to leave the toilet this way for a couple of hours), I pour roughly half a pack of citric acid down there, followed by boiling water from a kettle.
 Lower the lid to seal in the steam and activate the acid.

 When you’re back, give the bowl a good going-over with your brush.
-When I first did this, I was really taken aback by how effective it was - the hard encrusted limescale lurking in the u-bend shifted immediately, where chlorine bleach had only covered it up.
+When I first did this, I was really taken aback by how effective it was - the super-gross hard encrusted limescale lurking in the u-bend and around the rim shifted immediately, where chlorine bleach had only temporarily covered it up.

 The bleach went into the cupboard straight away, and I haven’t had the need to use any since.

 ### Oven cleaning

 I’ve had a pack of Oven Mate in my flat for months now.
-Intended for cleaning the oven, the warnings on the package were so terrifying that I chickened out from actually using it, meaning my oven got impressively grimy.
+The product's intended for cleaning the oven.
+But the warnings on the package were so terrifying that I chickened out from actually using it after buying.
+This in turn meant my oven got impressively grimy.

-(Did you know for example, that Oven Mate’s *[own safety information](https://www.dunelm.com/infodocs/msds/30069442-Oven-Mate-OVEN-CLEANING-GEL-5039295101005.pdf)* states that you should "drench the affected skin with running water for 10 minutes or longer" if any of the product comes into contact with you *and* recommends the use of “tightly fitting safety goggles" during use?
+(Did you know that Oven Mate’s *[own safety information](https://www.dunelm.com/infodocs/msds/30069442-Oven-Mate-OVEN-CLEANING-GEL-5039295101005.pdf)* states that you should "drench the affected skin with running water for 10 minutes or longer" if any of the product comes into contact with you *and* recommends the use of “tightly fitting safety goggles" during use?)

-So I used Dri-Pak’s Liquid Soda Crystals a few times instead (fuller instructions [here](https://www.dri-pak.co.uk/dreaded-task-oven-cleaning/)).
-Basically rubbing a significant part of a bottle into every nook and cranny of the oven, leaving for a couple of hours, then sponging it all out with water.
+As a more eco and less scary alternative, I used Dri-Pak’s Liquid Soda Crystals a few times; fuller instructions are [here](https://www.dri-pak.co.uk/dreaded-task-oven-cleaning/).
+The process basically involved rubbing a significant part of a bottle into every nook and cranny of the oven, leaving for a couple of hours, then sponging it all out with water.
 I was pretty happy with the result, though I can’t pretend that it left the oven perfectly sparkling clean.
 A lot of caked-on grime around the metal sections on the top and the lightbulb didn’t shift.
 Then again, I didn’t need to put on a full hazmat suit to apply it, just a pair of rubber gloves!

 I had total success with cleaning my racks and baking trays though.
 Following a tip from Michelle’s Instagram, I ran a warm bath, dumped in several scoops of soda crystals, and left everything in overnight.
 My bathtub looked truly revolting the next morning when everything was drained away, but literally *all* the grime and grease came straight off the racks when rubbed with a cloth.
 Magic!